Facebook iconI Tested 9 React Native Animation Libraries (Here’s What Works)

 The built-in Animated API comes with React Native.
 You don't need to install anything extra.
 It works fine for basic effects like fading, growing, and shrinking, and simple movements.
 For straightforward animations that don't need complicated touches or swipes, the built-in option is lightweight and gets the job done.

 Facebook uses it for subtle effects in React Native parts of their app.
 Most React Native developers already know how it works, and there are tons of help and tutorials online.
-While it's not as powerful as Reanimated, mainly because it can slow down when your app is busy, it's perfectly fine for test apps and projects with simple animation needs.
+While it’s not as powerful as Reanimated, and I’ve seen it slow down when the JS thread is busy, it’s still a solid choice for test apps and projects with simple animation needs.
 You can make multiple things animate at once, run effects one after another, and smoothly change between values.

 Features: